Baked Tonkatsu (Japanese Deep-fried Pork Cutlets)

 Baked tonkatsu recipe

-Tonkatsu is a breaded and deep-fried pork cutlet, and its name is a combination of two words: “ton” meaning pork, and “katsu” meaning cutlet.
+Tonkatsu is a breaded and deep-fried pork cutlet.
+Its name combines two words: “ton” means pork, and “katsu” means cutlet.
 It has a crispy and golden exterior and a tender and juicy pork interior.

-At the heart of pork katsu lies a pork cutlet, either from the loin or fillet (Hirekatsu), meticulously prepared to achieve a thin and even consistency.
-To make tonkatsu or other katsu, you coat it with flour, dip it in beaten eggs, and finally, cover it with panko breadcrumbs.
-Then, you deep-fry it, making it crispy on the outside and tender on the inside.
+At the heart of pork katsu is a thin pork cutlet.
+To make tonkatsu or other katsu, you need to coat it with flour, dip it in beaten eggs, cover it with panko breadcrumbs, and deep-fry it.

-Rather than taking the plunge into a pool of hot oil, my pork katsu gets a spot in the oven.
-Of course, my baked pork katsu lacked that extreme crunch factor.
+My baked pork katsu lacked that extreme crunch factor.
 While it was still crispy, it wouldn’t quite reach the crispy perfection achieved through deep-frying.
-In return, my katsu recipe is more convenient.
-I just needed to pop it in the oven, set a timer, and I was good to go.
-Here is how to make pork katsu with the oven:
+Here is how to make pork katsu in the oven:

 Baked Tonkatsu – Japanese Deep-fried Pork Cutlet